homebridge-plugins/homebridge-flume/README.md

 - "password": Your password for accessing the Flume site (required)
 - "client_id": Your Client ID for API access, found in Settings on the Flume site (required)
 - "client_secret": Your Client Secret for API access, found in Settings on the Flume site (required)
-- "polling_minutes": Number of minutes between updates.
+- "refreshInterval": Number of minutes between updates.
 Defaults to 1 minute.
 API has a cap of 120 calls per hour. (optional)
-- "handicap": Set to ignore a steady water draw below this value.
+- "threshold": Set to ignore a steady water draw below this value.
 Defaults to zero (0.0) gallons. (optional)

 # Retrieving API Login Credentials